ag-informatics/ag-informatics-course/module3/lab3/README.md

 `python manage.py migrate`

 Django will now actually alter your databse as instructed by your model: creating, editing, and deleting things as necessary.
-This is like the Django equivalent of `git push`-- it actually makes the changes you desire.
+This is like the Django equivalent of `git push` -- it actually makes the changes you desire.

 If you made a mistake in your original model, just change it, run the `makemigrations` command to tell Django to make the changes, and run `migrate` to actually push the changes to the database.
-We'll dig into models more in the next module, but for now remember:
+Remember:

 1. Edit your models in the file **'models.py'**
 2. Run `python manage.py makemigrations farmnotes` to create the migration for the changes.